 Madison Magazine is always looking for talented, motivated individuals for internships and other job opportunities at Madison Magazine.
-We're currently accepting applications for:
+We're currently accepting applications for a sales intern.

 MADISON MAGAZINE EDITORIAL INTERN